Common name: Bigmouth Buffalo

 Oviparous (Breder and Rosen 1966).
 Spawns in spring for a very short period (mid-May to June) at water temperatures 60-65F (15.5-18.3C) in small tributaries, marshes or flooded lake margins.
 Up to ~750,000 eggs per spawning female – eggs adhere to vegetation.
 Will hybridize with smallmouth buffalo (Johnson and Minckley 1969).

 Means of Introduction: Intentional, authorized stocking for sport fishing in Arizona in 1918 (Minckley 1973); unknown in North Carolina.
 It is speculated that commercial fishermen transplanted this species from Arizona to California to provide a source closer to the Los Angeles Fish Market (Moyle 1976).
 Escaped from an aquaculture facility in Virginia.
 Population in Alabama was intentionally stocked by a federal fish hatchery during studies (Mettee et al. 1996).
-Bigmouth Buffalo were introduced to western Lake Erie and Sandusky Bay around 1920 (Trauhnan 1981) by the federal government.
+Bigmouth Buffalo were introduced to western Lake Erie and Sandusky Bay around 1920 (Trautman 1981) by the federal government - however, they may have already occurred there.
 The introduction in Big Lake, Wisconsin, is probably a result of a transplant associated with fish rescue operations from the Mississippi River in the 1930s (Becker 1983).
 The Lake Michigan drainage records may be the result of movement through the Wisconsin-Fox Canal.

 Status: Reported from Virginia, but not seen since escape.
 Established in all other areas with the possible exception of Yuma, Arizona and Perry Lake, Alabama.
 A few large individuals were collected from Perry Lake, Alabama, in 1992, however, they are probably not reproducing (Mettee et al. 1996).